captproton/gmailbox/README.md

 ## Installation

-gmail client for the REST API released summer or 2014
+gmail client for the REST API released summer of 2014

 Add this line to your application's Gemfile: